nautobot/nautobot/nautobot/docs/additional-features/jobs.md

 ### Via the API

 To run a job via the REST API, issue a POST request to the job's endpoint `/api/extras/jobs/<uuid>/run/`.
-You can optionally provide JSON data to set the `commit` flag, specify any required user input `data`, optional `task_queue`, and/or provide optional scheduling information as described in [the section on scheduling and approvals](./job-scheduling-and-approvals.md).
+You can optionally provide JSON data to specify any required user input `data`, optional `task_queue`, and/or provide optional scheduling information as described in [the section on scheduling and approvals](./job-scheduling-and-approvals.md).

-For example, to run a job with no user inputs and without committing any anything to the database:
+For example, to run a job with no user inputs:

 ```no-highlight
 curl -X POST \